ansgarw/privacy/README.md

 The Python code allows you to scrape and clean similar data for use in research on other firms and institutions in English-speaking countries.

-If you use this, please cite our paper (see bibtex citation below).
+If you use this, please cite our paper (see bibtex below).

 # Published Data